Social Entrepreneurship and Change Advisory Board

 Brandon is an award winning strategist, executive coach, and college instructor with over 20 years of experience working with diverse Fortune 500s, small and mid-sized businesses, nonprofit and public agencies.

-During his career, he has operated an independent management consulting firm, worked in a Fortune 100 company, at a national policy think tank and served as director of a U.S. Department of Commerce initiative at USC where was responsible for $48M in capital assistance and procurement for 2000 businesses.
-He serves as a project direction for a regional consortium with seven community colleges promoting career pathways in global trade.
-He has also established small business incubators and accelerators at area colleges and has been a presenter about the Future of Silicon Beach and Nonprofit Social Collaboration.
+During his career, he has operated an independent management consulting firm, worked in a Fortune 100 company and at a national policy think tank.
+He has served as director of a U.S. Department of Commerce initiative at USC where was responsible for $48M in capital assistance and procurement for 2000 businesses.
+He currently serves as a Project Director for a regional consortium with seven community colleges promoting career pathways in global trade.
+He has also established small business incubators and accelerators at area colleges, and he has been a presenter about the Future of Silicon Beach and Nonprofit Social Collaboration.